Off Campus Housing

 Graduate and Family Housing

 In terms of securing housing, it is of vital importance that students have the necessary knowledge and understanding to make informed decisions.
-In this regard, the office maintains educational information such as Leasing Tips & Resources, Ohio Tenant Law, Transportation Services, such as the University sponsored Bearcat Transportation System (shuttle) and Metro (city bus service), and other Community Resources to assist your transition to Cincinnati on our website, http://www.uc.edu/uchousing/graduate_housing.html.
+In this regard, the office maintains educational information such as Leasing Tips & Resources, Ohio Tenant Law, Transportation Services, such as the University sponsored Bearcat Transportation System (shuttle) and Metro (city bus service), and other Community Resources to assist your transition to Cincinnati on their website, http://www.uc.edu/uchousing/graduate_housing.html.

 The university has compiled a comprehensive list of off-campus apartment buildings containing twenty (20) or more units, located in neighborhoods adjacent to campus – Clifton Gaslight, Clifton/Fairview/University Heights, and Corryville.
 The majority of these rentals are within walking distance of the Uptown West and the Uptown East Academic Health Center Campuses.
 However, if you would rather not walk, the university provides a free shuttle service during the academic year that traverses the surrounding neighborhoods, with numerous stops on both campuses.